libofang/Neural-BoN/README.md

 ## More Information

 This code is implemented upon the [DV-ngram code] (https://github.com/libofang/DV-ngram) of our ICLR 2016 workshop paper [Bofang Li, Tao Liu, Xiaoyong Du, Deyuan Zhang and Zhe Zhao - **Learning Document Embedding by Predicting N-grams for Sentiment Classification of Long Movie Reviews**] (http://arxiv.org/abs/1512.08183).
-We highly recommend you try that code for simpler generation of document vectors.
+We highly recommend you to try that code for simpler generation of document vectors.

 Again, we thank Grégoire Mesnil et al. for their implementation of Paragraph Vector.
 Both their code and [iclr 2015 workshop paper](http://arxiv.org/abs/1412.5335) have influenced us a lot.